What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Real Ingredients vs Pastes/Extracts

 Craft producers using fresh vegetables and whole peppers create fundamentally different products.
 Fresh jalapeños, habaneros, and bell peppers bring not just capsaicin but also natural sugars, aromatic compounds, and the flavor complexity that makes hot sauce worth using.
-Compare Salamander Whiskey's ingredient list—fresh habaneros, red bell peppers, carrots, bourbon, golden raisins, smoked sea salt—to a typical mass-market brand.
+Compare Salamander's ingredient lists—fresh habaneros, red bell peppers, carrots, bourbon, golden raisins, smoked sea salt—to a typical mass-market brand.
 Every ingredient is recognizable as food.
 Nothing is reconstituted, processed, or synthetic.

 Fresh Vegetables & Nutritional Density